tkurtbond/tkurtbond.github.io/posts/2023/02/03/overcoming-rests-limited-table-control-by-including-raw-groff-tbl.rst

 .. _github: https://github.com/tkurtbond/besm-tools

-Enyon Boase is a pregenerated character that I came up for my :title:`BESM 4E` rewrite of the :title:`BESM 1E` adventure “Red Planet, Blue Helmets”, from :title:`Big Robots, Cool Starships`.
+Enyon Boase is a pregenerated character that I came up for my :title:`BESM 2ER` rewrite of the :title:`BESM 1E` adventure “Red Planet, Blue Helmets”, from :title:`Big Robots, Cool Starships`, which I'm now converting to :title:`BESM 4E`.
 The FV2021 Coleopteran is also from that adventure.

 .. [#markdown] It's a little better coming from one of :app:`pandoc`'s variants of Markdown, because you can specify alignment of columns